MizouziE/web-with-mizouzie/content/articles/new-side-project-ai-as-a-creator.md

 ### The present

-The site itself is _mostly_ a single page kind of thing, but there are a couple of supplimentary pages for the moment that just provide a little extra context if desired.
+The site itself is _mostly_ a single page kind of thing, but there are a couple of supplementary pages for the moment that just provide a little extra context if desired.

 There is not a huge amount of content thus far, but I thought it was enough to make a start.
-It was also a great excuse for me to practise my front end abbilities even just in the realms of HTML, CSS and minimal JS.
+It was also a great excuse for me to practice my front end abilities even just in the realms of HTML, CSS and minimal JS.
 As a predominantly back end developer, I need to seize every opportunity I get!
 That mixed with my undeniable soft-spot for the arts meant that I just couldn't sit on this pile of genuine creativity, it had to be shared.

 It is a collection of:
 - Stories